pravinkr05/Room-Allotment-and-Booking-System-Project/README.md

 ## Usage

 1. Upon running the program, follow the on-screen instructions to navigate and interact with the room booking system.
-2. Enter the required details to book a room virtually.
+2. Enter the required details to use the functions like Registration, Reservation, Show Reserved Rooms, Rooms Availability, and Exit.

 ## Contributors